binkley/homebrewery-files/witch.md

 - **Vicious Mockery** <br>
   Psychic damage with a cutting insult; imposes disadvantage on the next attack.
   Laughter can be crueler than claws.

-- **Witch Glare** <br>
-  A glare sharp enough to still the bold and curdle milk.
-  One hard look and their courage falters, their hands forget what they meant to do.
-  _You always have this cantrip prepared.
-It doesn't count against your number of cantrips known._

 ##### 🔍 Utility, Ritual, &amp; Trickery